-The Honda Civic received a substantial freshening in 2013 to include more standard features, sharper styling and improved handling.
+The Honda Civic received a substantial redesign for the 2016 model year that gave it an all-new look, new engines, and new body styles.
 It's an impressive package of enhancements for a model that's still so new to the market.

 How does the value-oriented Jetta stack up against the reinvigorated Civic?

 Where the Jetta Delivers